 In part three of my tutorial series, I explain why I photograph a panorama and how I stitch and blend five different exposures together to create a beautiful moonlit composition.
 I’ll give you an in-depth look into my editing workflow using advanced tools and methods in Adobe’s Camera RAW, as well as use Photoshop to apply layer adjustments, create & edit layer masks, incorporate dodge & burn layers, apply various noise reduction layer masks and perspective adjustments.
 This tutorial is designed for intermediate to advanced users who already have experience creating and refining selections in Adobe Photoshop, creating and modifying layer masks, and understand layer organization.
-If you are new to Photoshop, I HIGHLY recommend watching our ‘Blending Exposures’ and ‘Focus Stacking’ tutorial as prerequisites for this course.
+If you are new to Photoshop, I HIGHLY recommend watching our ‘Edit the Milky Way’ and ‘Focus Stacking’ tutorials as prerequisites for this course.

 Running Time: 146 Minutes